Skip to main content

 Applicants with competence-based transcripts and no calculated GPA will be considered.

-Exceptions to this GPA standard may be made based solely upon the CIS Admissions Committee’s recognition of special circumstances for the lower GPA, and the candidate’s clear demonstration of additional compensatory strengths.
-In case of a GPA lower than 3.0 you may submit a supplement letter along with the admissions essay addressing the reasons for the lower GPA and your plan to be successful in graduate school.
+Exceptions to this GPA standard may be made based solely upon the CIS Admissions Committee’s recognition of special circumstances for the lower GPA, and the applicant’s clear demonstration of additional compensatory strengths.
+In case of a GPA lower than 3.0, applicants may submit a supplement letter along with the admissions essay addressing the reasons for the lower GPA and their plan to be successful in graduate school.

 Admission is not guaranteed.